Migraine with Brainstem Aura

 - tingling in the hands and feet

-- decreased consciousness including, in rare cases, coma.
+- decreased consciousness including fainting and, in rare cases, coma.

 The tell-tale indicator that someone may have migraine with brainstem aura is a different headache: it is at the back of the head, commonly right at the base of the skull, and is more buzzing than pulsating.
 The symptoms are more frightening than harmful, but there is a slightly higher risk of stroke, so optimal prevention and knowledge of stroke risk factors and their control is important.